lunayuehuang/MSE544-HyperDrive/README.md

                                  max_total_runs=8,
                                  max_concurrent_runs=4)
     ```
+    - *HyperDriveConfig:* establishes the configuration information about the hyperparameters and relevant metrics needed to run the HyperDrive experiment
+    - *run_config:* instructions on how to set up the script runs (see step 6)
+    - *hyperparameter_sampling:* this is where the hyperparameter sampling space is specified, we have outlined the relevant hyperparameters and their respective spaces above in step 7
+    - *primary_metric_name:* define the metric of interest (in this case, we are interested in the mean absolute error, MAE)
+    - *primary_metric_goal:* decide how you want to evaluate your experiment (maximize or minimize the primary metric)
+    - *max_total_runs:* specify the number of runs you would like your experiment to complete (the default is 10080!)
+    - *max_concurrent_runs:* indicates the number of runs you would like to run concurrently, if a value is not specified, all runs will execute simultaneously

-9. Finally, run the experiment and monitor the progress at the printed url
+9. Finally, run the experiment and monitor the progress using the printed url
     ```
     run = experiment.submit(hd_config)
     aml_url = run.get_portal_url()